 Teacher Pathway Program

-"Talent Together" is a consortium of 39 Intermediate School Districts (ISDs), including Jackson County ISD, that have formed an innovative partnership to address the teacher shortage crisis in Michigan.
-Dubbed “Talent Together,” the partnership includes districts spanning 63 counties—from the Upper Peninsula to Southeast Michigan—that collectively serve over 1,019,000 students.
-To date, this is the largest education collaboration of its kind in state history.
+"Talent Together" is a consortium of nearly 50 Regional Education Service Agencies (RESA) and Intermediate School Districts (ISDs), including Jackson County ISD, that have formed an innovative partnership to address the teacher shortage crisis in Michigan.
+Dubbed “Talent Together,” the partnership includes districts spanning dozens of counties—from the Upper Peninsula to Southeast Michigan—that collectively serve more than one million students.
+To date, this is the largest educational collaboration of its kind in state history.
 Jackson County ISD was one of the original seven intermediate school districts that got the wheels turning on this unique program.

 The partnership will include pathways for aspiring teachers of all education levels, including those who do not yet have a bachelor’s degree.
 Focused on teacher quality, this innovative model will also make use of apprenticeships, a way to develop educators that is newly recognized by the United States Department of Labor.
 Program fellows who are seeking certification will be required to meet federal apprenticeship guidelines, which means at least one year of “practice” in classrooms and fully paid at a competitive wage.